 |3.6 seconds||6 minutes||26 hours|

-Throughout 2019, we can expect to see a number of providers begin to take advantage of 5G technology.
+saw a number of providers begin to take advantage of 5G technology.

-Verizon was the first to begin rolling out 5G fixed broadband service in Houston, Indianapolis, Los Angeles and Sacramento in October 2018.
+- Verizon was the first to begin rolling out 5G fixed broadband service in Houston, Indianapolis, Los Angeles and Sacramento in October 2018.
 Unlike the 4G technology you connect to on your phone, Verizon’s 5G Home isn’t mobile.
 Instead, it’s a fixed service that connects your home with ultra-fast speeds, typically 300 Mbps but ranging up to 940 Mbps.

-5G in 2019 and beyond
+5G in 2020 and beyond

 “With a minimal expansion of their network resources, many operators will start to offer ‘5G’ branded services and consumers can expect some moderately improved services when close to the new base stations,” said Ampalavanapillai Nirmalathas, professor of electrical and electronic engineering at the University of Melbourne and director of the Networked Society Institute.